 The stock option grant price for Qualified Incentive Stock Options (ISOs) must be equal or less than the FMV at the date of the grant, so in early stage companies, they are generally very inexpensive to exercise.
 If you allow your employees early exercise, they will only be liable for AMT (Alternative Minimum Tax) on the spread between the exercise price and FMV, which will in most cases be zero.

 If your employees plan to early exercise their ISOs, they must file an 83b election within 30 days of the grant date to get special tax treatment.
-After they have been early exercised, ISOs are taxable at the long-term capital gains rate if held for more than 2 years since their date of grant and 1 year since their date of exercise.
+After they have been early exercised, ISOs are taxable at the long-term capital gains rate if their holding period is 2+ years since their date of grant and 1+ year since their date of exercise.

 Otherwise, ISOs will be taxed as ordinary income.
 In a certain year, any ISO stock issued over the amount of $100,000 will automatically become another class of stock, NSOs, which have different tax obligations.
 See our article on NSOs vs. ISOs for more info on the difference between the two.